revell-logo

 • Use proper tools including torque wrenches

-• Level the rifle and scope carefully
+• Level the rifle and scope carefully using proper equipment

 • Apply thread locker to all screws